 While playing the course, you are spoilt with breathtaking views of not only white sands, but the bright blue ocean.
 You would have a view of the ocean from every hole.
 Some are only a glimpse through the trees, while others are very close to the shore.
 This course is a great island golf experience.

 Whether you are a professional golf player, a real estate investor in golf courses or just playing for fun, these courses should be on your bucket list.
-But before you go, make sure you’ve got your golf bag, rangefinder, and other accessories ready.
+But before you go on traveling around the world, make sure you’ve got your golf bag, rangefinder, and other accessories ready.